 - Smoke free initiative: In honor of World No Tobacco day, organize a program to encourage staff to stop smoking cigarettes.
 This can be done with a combination of education and goal-setting.
 Gather interested employees for a brief information session.
 The negative effects of tobacco are well advertised, so it probably isn’t necessary to delve deeply into the subject.
 Simply remind smokers of the endless benefits to quitting, then present an initiative.
 Consider setting daily, weekly and monthly goals that have various giveaway prizes.

 - Fitness competition: To get employees exercising more often, raise the stakes with a friendly competition.
 Create goals for staff to strive for such as consistently working out three days a week or being active for a certain number of hours per week.
 Another way to compare fitness level is with pedometers.
 Have every employee keep track of their walking distance every day and give prizes to the winners.
-A great fitness-oriented giveaway is a 24 oz.
-Wedge Water Bottle.
-Employees who enjoy their increasingly active lifestyle may be interested in Personalized Champion's Jump Ropes.
+A great fitness-oriented giveaway is a 31 oz.
+Gripper Poly-Clear Sports Bottle.
+Employees who enjoy their increasingly active lifestyle may be interested in Personalized Champion’s Jump Ropes.